Queenstown Otago, New Zealand Travel Guide

 Plenty of restaurants are aware of allergens that are common and provide gluten-free options.

-Inform your server about any allergies when you order.
+Inform your server about any allergies when ordering.
 Explain the severity of your allergy for clarity.

 Gluten-free bread, pasta, and other alternatives are widely available in supermarkets.
 Dedicated gluten-free sections are common.